-The ballot for The Wildlife Society’s 2021 elections includes candidates for the position of Canadian Section representative.
+The ballot for The Wildlife Society’s 2021 elections includes candidates for the position of Southwest Section representative.
 See previous articles on candidates for TWS vice president and Canadian Section representative.

 Additional nominees may be submitted by any voting member in good standing, if supported in writing by 5% of the voting membership.
 The deadline for additional nominations is May 16.

 Electronic ballots will be sent June 1 to all members with an email address.
 Members without an email address will receive a paper ballot in the mail.
 Voting will close June 30.
 Mailed paper ballots must be postmarked on or before June 30.
 Newly elected council members are scheduled to be installed at the virtual 28th Annual Conference, Nov.1-5.

 The candidates’ statements expressing their vision for The Wildlife Society and their interest in running for this council position are below.